Special offer

 Driven

-You will be able to tell if a candidate is enthusiastic through your overall conversation with them, but sometimes it takes additional questions to find out how driven they are to succeed.
-You will probably want a manager with staying power – someone who can lead a team through difficult projects and even difficult conversations.
+You can tell if a candidate is enthusiastic through your overall conversation with them, but sometimes it takes additional questions to find out how driven they are to succeed.
+Driven candidates may demonstrate their dedication to both significant achievement and the wellbeing of their team.

 Ask these questions to find out whether they have what it takes: